 The integration of the Medical School and the nearby hospitals and health centers has been critical to the success of the University of Michigan’s academic medical center.
 Faculty, staff and students in the school have worked closely with colleagues throughout the U-M clinical enterprise to fulfill the school’s mission:

 To educate students, physicians, and biomedical scholars and to provide a spectrum of comprehensive knowledge, research, patient care and service of the highest quality to the people of the state of Michigan and beyond.

-No dean fulfills this mission alone.
-Our current dean, James O. Woolliscroft, M.D., was appointed on July 1, 2007.
-He shares responsibility for leading the school with an outstanding team of dedicated faculty who serve as deans and department chairs, sit on the school’s Executive Committee that represents the 3,160 faculty who are part of the Medical School, as well as talented senior staff who support the faculty.
+Collectively, this group will work closely with an outstanding team of dedicated faculty who serve as deans and department chairs and sit on the school’s Executive Committee that represents the 3,160 faculty who are part of the Medical School, as well as talented senior staff.